MNQ249/SpringBoot_303/README.md

 - Create a CrudRepository
 - Passing lists of object to a template
 - Looping through a list object in Thymeleaf
+- implementing function to autoload data on application start